 Yes, really!
 Researchers from the University of Copenhagen found that dark chocolate is far more filling, offering more of a feeling of satisfied than its lighter-coloured sibling.
 That is, dark chocolate lessens cravings for sweet, salty, and fatty foods.
 So if indulging in a bit of healthy dark chocolate should not only make it easy for you to stick to the small portion recommended for optimal health, but it should make it easier for you to stick to your diet in general.

-Swiss scientists found that when very anxious people ate an ounce and a half of dark chocolate every day for two weeks, their stress hormone levels were significantly reduced and the metabolic effects of stress were partially mitigated.
+Swiss scientists found that when very anxious people ate two tablespoons of chocolate every day for two weeks, their stress hormone levels were significantly reduced and the metabolic effects of stress were partially mitigated.

 So there you go, chocolate IS good for you!